GEP Supports ‘Fair Share to End

 GEPSI began, as many success stories do, with the efforts of one person.
 A consultant based in the United States took a trip to Ethiopia and came back filled with gratitude and a desire to help those who are less fortunate.

-The effort was launched in the United States office in 2009.
-This endeavor then spread to our offices in India in early 2010, when Women@GEP India got together to spread awareness about contemporary social issues, engage with non-profits and local communities, and collaborate with them to help meet their needs.
+The effort was launched in the United States office in 2009 and spread to our offices in India in early 2010, when Women@GEP India banded together to spread awareness about contemporary social issues, engage with non-profits and local communities, and collaborate with them to help meet their needs.

-All our offices around the world participate in GEPSI activities and fundraisers, and remember, even the smallest gesture can make a huge difference to one person.
+All our offices around the world participate in GEPSI activities and fundraisers.

 - Backpack Buddies aims to provide the children living in homeless shelters with the school supplies they need for the upcoming school year.
 GEPSI supports the WIN shelter in New York City, serving close to 12,000 women and their children each year

-- The GEPSI US team also partnered with WIN on April 21, 2017 to celebrate Earth Day.
+- The GEPSI US team also partnered with WIN to celebrate Earth Day.
 GEPpers taught 25 kids the importance of saving our environment and painted and planted flower pots

 - Several U.S. team members ran the Rutgers half marathon and 8K together.
 To cheer them on, GEPSI organized a fundraiser where we contributed to each runner.
 All contributions went to St. Jude’s Children’s Hospital